ProDataMan/ansible-best-practices-windows/labs/ansible-vault/vault_intro_new.md

 ```

 6. When prompted, enter a password to use for encrypting the file.
+7. Create a personal access token to use for authentication to your repo from the ansible host.
+Intruction here: https://github.com/ProDataMan/ansible-best-practices-windows/labs/access_lab/GitHub_Personal_Access_Token.md
-7. Use the following command to push changes to your `ansible-working` repository to keep it in sync
+8. Use the following command to push changes to your `ansible-working` repository to keep it in sync
 ```
 git add .
 git commit -m "encrypt secrets.yml" git push
 ```
-8. When prompted enter your git user name and when prompted for password paste in the personal access token created during setup.
+9. When prompted enter your git user name and when prompted for password paste in the personal access token in an earlier step.

-9. Create a new playbook named "deploy_website.yml" in the "ansible-working" repository and add the following content:
+10. Create a new playbook named "deploy_website.yml" in the "ansible-working" repository and add the following content:

 ```
 ---